dreaded/Pir-peoplecounter/README.md

 I verified the above command worked, of course subsituting the above data with data relevent to our situation.

-I needed the command to run at system boot and at regular intervals as i could never be sure exaclty whenb the ip lease would expire.
+I needed the command to run at system boot and at regular intervals as i could never be sure exaclty when the ip lease would expire.

-To run at system boot
+To run at system boot i added

+> curl -d email=someone@somehost.tld https://www.feedburner.com/fb/a/emaillverify

+to a file i called autostart and moved it to the if-up.d directory located in /etc/network

+Scripts in this directory are run after a network inteface is brought up.
+I discovered that a delay was neeeded for the curl command to work.
+The final script is

+> #!bin/bash
+>\/bin/sleep 20
+> curl -d email=someone@somehost.tld https://www.feedburner.com/fb/a/emaillverify

+make it executable

+> sudo chmod +x autostart